The Association Of Beach And Shag Club D.J.’s

 If a member was deemed inactive for a reason other than dues payment or attendance and wishes to be reinstated, that request shall be referred to the Ethics Committee for further investigation and action.

 Membership may be revoked for reasons including, but not limited to, serious misconduct in the performance of professional D.J. duties while otherwise “representing” this Association or for serious misconduct in any personal capacity.

-When a case of alleged serious misconduct is identified, the President may immediately act to suspend any member by making his membership “inactive” pending final action by the Executive Board, Ethics Committee, or membership.
+When a case of alleged serious misconduct is identified, the President may immediately act to suspend any member by making his or her membership “inactive” pending final action by the Executive Board, Ethics Committee, or membership.
 Such a suspension is “investigatory” in nature and should not be construed otherwise.

 A member dismissed for reason of serious misconduct may reapply for membership after five (5) calendar years.
 Approval shall require a two-thirds (67%) positive vote of the members present at the Annual Meeting in September.
-Any time such re-application is denied, he or she must wait five (5) additional years to apply again.
+Any time such re-application is denied, he or she must wait five (5) additional years to apply

 Article 4 – Officers

 The five (5) officers of this organization are:

 B. The Vice-President